cssnr/update-version-tags-action/README.md

 To override this behavior you can specify a target tag here from which the target sha will be parsed.

 **summary** - Write a Summary for the job.
 To disable this set to `false`.

+**token** - GitHub workflow tokens do not allow for rolling back or deleting tags.
+To do this you must create a PAT with the `repo` permissions and use that.

 <details><summary>📜 View Example Job Summary</summary>